yellow-hat-elminster/Eve-Of-War/README.md

 **Innocence Re-Conceived Component (BGEE Original Campaign Only)**

-**WARNING: DO NOT USE IF YOU INTEND TO USE DORN OR ARE PLAYING A BLACKGUARD** Changes who the game considers to be "innocent", meaning that killing people found in obscure locations (defined as being either a diagonal location or more than one (e,w,s,n) area away from an urban area) will not result in a reputation loss.
+**WARNING: DO NOT USE IF YOU INTEND TO USE DORN OR ARE PLAYING A BLACKGUARD**
+- Changes who the game considers to be "innocent", meaning that killing people found in obscure locations (defined as being either a diagonal location or more than one (e,w,s,n) area away from an urban area) will not result in a reputation loss.

-Also makes it so that if you are a paladin that kills an innocent person you lose your paladin status.
+- Also makes it so that if you are a paladin that kills an innocent person you lose your paladin status.
 Rangers however do not face this restriction.

 **Note: I do not recommend you install the Fixed Insane Difficulty and Only Autosaves components after you have already started a game.
 The results could be very mixed if you do so.**

 **Only Autosaves**

-This Component makes it so that you cannot save the game.
+- This Component makes it so that you cannot save the game.
 You must rely on autosaves (and your own wit) to make your way through it.

 **Fixed Insane Difficulty**

-This component turns Legacy of Bhaal into effectively a game where you are permanently playing on the insane difficulty setting.
+- This component turns Legacy of Bhaal into effectively a game where you are permanently playing on the insane difficulty setting.

+**Lists of Quests**
+**SPOILERS: This section gets into some of the detail behind the quests and therefore it will have spoilers**

+**MAIN QUESTS**
+**Convincing Cyrag to become a watch lieutenant**

+- You unlock this quest by talking to Commander Darren.
+Cyrag is either going to be in the Burning Wizard, Feldpost Inn, or Red Sheaf.
+You’ll need to buy him an ale (through the innkeeper’s store) before he’ll talk to you though.

+**Dealing with the high alcohol prices in Beregost**
+- Bandit raids in particular have tested the region's supply lines.
+By chapter 2, the town watch is beginning to feel the effects of this.
+With little in the way of pay, high prices have kept them from enjoying the local establishments.
+You are tasked with addressing the issue.

+**Resupplying the town watch**

+- The town watch in Beregost are poorly trained and poorly armed.
+Particularly given the iron crisis at hand.
+In this short quest you are tasked to help change that.
+You can help them out or  give them more expensive equipment that won’t rust (or give them very cheap equipment).

+**Finding Advisors for Beregost**

+- According to the sourcebooks there are supposed to be 5 council members, but Thalantyr, Kelddath, and Taerom are the only ones confirmed in the books as being members.
+If one assumes Gerard Travenhurst is a member that makes 4.

+Originally, this component was just going to be about finding another council member.
+But its actually morphed into you finding advisors for Beregost to assist them should fighting break out.

+Anyways, for anyone curious these are your options.
+Their exact locations will not be advertised in game, with the exception of the few in beregost.
+It'll largely be up to people to find them.
+For most you'll get a general description for where they were last seen.

+The more advisors Beregost has, the better position it is in should war break out.

+_Military Men/Women_

+_Sir Edward Filmarya (Pal 10, Hm, LG)_

+Paladin of an order of Tyr based out of Leilon.
+He's been sent by his order to research the teachings of Alaundo - including the prophecies of Bhaal - in order to prepare his order for what is feared to be a great upcoming evil.
+When you return to Candlekeep in chapter 6 you can ask him questions about his research and see if he would be willing to put his studies aside in order to join the town council in Beregost.
+How well you are received by the people of Candlekeep will impact how likely he is to agree to this.

+_Olbrimsur Thunderwood (LG, hm, R10)_

+A ranger from Berdusk known for this expeditions against goblins, giants, and other beasts.
+He’s not really adapt at fighting human combatants, or at handling defensive matters, but his campaigns against the goblins and giants in the region are almost legendarily known.

+He can currently be found fighting a band of hobgoblins somewhere in the Wood of Sharp Teeth (actually in the southern part of the bandit camp map).

+_Cyrag Hammerbone (TN dm, F/T 7)_

+Cyrag can be asked to step in and join the council as well.
+He’s a dwarf with a military background (fought in Second Dragonspear War), but is still less experienced than some of the other characters available for the position.
+You can find him making his way throughout the taverns of Beregost.

+_Blentra Whaelbuckler (CG hf F9)_

+An adventurer that hails from Cormyr.
+She’s in Beregost currently looking at establishing a new inn, the Frozen Tulip.
+As a former knight of Cormyr she has extensive experience in military campaigns, having served in the fleets of Cormyr against some of the fiercest pirates that operate near Cormyr.
+She’s looking for a break however and a new place to settle down.
+As a member of the Harpers (which is revealed if she is spoken to with Jaheira in your group) she also has some connections to offer the town.

+She’s currently residing in the vestibule in the temple area, waiting to meet with Kelddath to approve her license to operate in town.

+_Non-Military_

+_Baranta Chansil (CG hf W14)_

+A bright, very enthusiastic mage originally from Elturel.
+She’s come to Baldur’s Gate to expand on her knowledge of magic and purchase more advanced spells.
+She has little experience however in military matters, having spent much of her time dealing with administrative matters in Elturel.
+She is however well versed with the nobility in Baldur’s Gate and keeps in regular contact with some of its more powerful noble houses.

+In any case, you can find her in Baldur’s Gate in the Helm and Cloak.

+_Baskor Tranth (NG hm M9)_

+Originally from Suzail, Baskor’s drinking caught up with him and after a visit from the authorities (and out of an unhealthy amount of paranoia) he chose to leave town.
+He’s since made his way to Baldur’s Gate - in the hope of acquiring more combat spells through which he can protect himself from his enemies.

+He can be found in Baldur’s Gate’s Sorcerous Sundries, trying to convince a child to steal Halbazzer Drin’s spellbook.

+**Gaining Treaties for Refugees**

+As tensions rise it becomes clear that Beregost is poorly defended.
+You are tasked by Kelddath to gain assurances with the other communities so that refugees from Beregost can flee to these communities freely.

+In the case of Gullykin and Ulgoth’s Beard, merely completing existing quests will convince the rulers of these communities to provide assistance.

+The Friendly Arm Inn requires a substantial gold investment to acquire its support.

+While Baldur’s Gate, the most important partner, requires that you take part in a small quest to investigate reports of an army spreading across the regions north of Baldur’s Gate.
+Which ties in to the events of Siege of Dragonspear.

+**BGEE Main Quest Outcomes**

+**Special Thanks**
-Anyways, special thanks to Cuv and Ardanis for helping me figure out the Weidu stuff behind the mod.
-Special thanks to Etamin for their work on the Polish translation.
+Anyways, special thanks to Cuv and Ardanis for helping me figure out some of the Weidu stuff behind the mod.
+Also Cahir for his unwavering support to see this released.